thejpster/pi-workshop-rs/README.md

 # Step 7 - Go crazy

 Now it's time to explore the rest of the `SenseHat` API.
 Can you get the humidity?
 What does the default formatting for that look like?
-Can you print out the atomospheric pressure of the room in PSI?
+Can you print out the atmospheric pressure of the room in PSI?

 Go have fun, with complete type safety behind you every step of the way.